 The Iron Curtain Trail begins in northern Norway adjacent to Russia in the small town of Kirkenes.
 In countries where the former border still borders Russia, the route sticks to the west side to avoid Russian visa issues and still difficult border crossings.

-There’s plenty see to in Norway, beyond its vast natural beauty.
+There’s plenty to see to in Norway, beyond its vast natural beauty.
 Check out the Border Country Museum in Kirkenes and a former prisoner of war camp further along the route.

-In Finland, the route crosses lakes, moors and woods.
+In Finland, the route crosses lakes, moors, and woods.
 There are also cultural points of interest such as the National Museum of Sami Culture, dedicated to the reindeer herders whose indigenous lands crossed the borders of today’s Nordic countries.

-In Estonia and Latvia, I traveled the route by car, inadvertently the first time, while in search of Soviet era tourism sites and intentionally three months later traveling the back roads researching Estonian handicrafts.
+In Estonia and Latvia, I traveled the route by car, inadvertently the first time, while in search of Soviet-era tourism sites and intentionally three months later traveling the back roads researching Estonian handicrafts.

 The routes in both countries parallel the western shorelines of the Baltic Sea.
 In Estonia, I began in Narva on the Russian border where you can sit on the Narva River watching fishermen on the Russian side and the long line of vehicles on the bridge trying to enter Russia.

 The route travels into Lahemaa National Park, the country’s oldest national park, whose bogs are lined with trails.
-It traverses Altja, a traditional Estonian village and goes into Vihula, a manor from Estonia’s German era, now an upscale restaurant/hotel and makes its way through an abandoned, graffiti-ridden former Soviet naval base.
+It traverses Altja, a traditional Estonian village, and goes into Vihula, a manor from Estonia’s German era, now an upscale restaurant/hotel and makes its way through an abandoned, graffiti-ridden former Soviet naval base.